neumino/thinky/documentation.md

     - `error`, which is the error if one occured.
     - `result` an array of instances.

+_Note_: If you are using a compound index, you must wrap your values in an array.

 <a id="model.pluck" class="anchor"></a>
 __Model.pluck(__ field[s], options, callback __)__ [»](#model.pluck)